I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-d3dddiarg_updatesubresourceup.md

 ## Members

-`DepthPitch`

-The offset, in bytes, to move to the next depth slice of source data.
+`hResource`

+A handle to the destination resource to copy to.

+`SubResourceIndex`

+The index of the destination subresource to which data is to be copied.

 `DstBox`

 A destination region, of type  <a href="..\d3dumddi\ns-d3dumddi-_d3dddibox.md">D3DDDIBOX</a>, of the subresource to which data is to be copied.
 If <b>Flags</b>-&gt;<a href="..\d3dumddi\ns-d3dumddi-d3dddiarg_copyflags.md">BoxValid</a> is not set, the entire subresource must be updated.

-`Flags`

-A <a href="..\d3dumddi\ns-d3dumddi-d3dddiarg_copyflags.md">D3DDDIARG_COPYFLAGS</a> structure that specifies additional characteristics of the subresource update operation.

-`hResource`

-A handle to the destination resource to copy to.

 `pSysMemUP`